 Early Origins of the Orwel family

-The surname Orwel was first found in Cambridgeshire at Orwell which dates back to the 11th century when it was listed as Arewan and later as Orewell in 1341.
+The surname Orwel was first found in Cambridgeshire at Orwell which dates back to the Domesday Book where it was listed as Ordeuuelle.
+The place name literally means "spring by a pointed hill," from the Old English words ord + wella.
+The River Orwell in Suffolk dates back to the 11th century when it was listed as Arewan and later as Orewell in 1341.
 This ancient Celtic river-name means simply "stream" having derived from the Old English word "wella."

 Today Orwell, Cambridgeshire has a population of about 1,080 people and the Roman road still runs to Cambridge runs alongside the village.
 St Andrew's Church dates back to about 1150 A.D.

 Early History of the Orwel family

 This web page shows only a small excerpt of our Orwel research.
 Another 198 words (14 lines of text) covering the years 1140, 1231, 1362, 1362, 1389, 1431, 1514, 1576 and 1615 are included under the topic Early Orwel History in all our PDF Extended History products and printed products wherever possible.

 Orwel Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Orwel were recorded, including Orwell, Orwill, Orvell and others.

 Early Notables of the Orwel family (pre 1700)

 More information is included under the topic Early Orwel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Orwel family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Orwel family emigrate to North America: Catherine Orwell and her husband were banished to Jamaica in 1685.